 Obviously, that changed things as the decision to travel was no longer just about me.
 We talked it through a lot.
 I also consulted my doctor at my 11-week scan.
 Her advice was that as long as I felt okay, I should go ahead – but remember to drink lots of water and wear compression socks on the plane.
 Equally, my husband encouraged me.
 His attitude was, “It’s what you want to do.
 As long as you feel fine with it, you should go.”

-Lots of people were shocked that I was travelling solo
+Lots of people were shocked that I was traveling solo

 Perhaps that explains my meltdown in the toilets at JFK airport as I was about to set off in March 2022.
 Suddenly in that moment, after weeks of planning and talking about the trip, everything became very real.
 En-route, and 16 weeks pregnant, I called my mum in tears saying, “My baby hasn’t even arrived yet and I’m worried I’m a bad mum for doing what I want to do.”